-A family of six, two parents and four children aged 4 to 14, was looking for an apartment of at least 120 sqm in the 11th arrondissement without leaving the neighborhood where the children were enrolled in school.
-The Home Select property hunter found a 125 sqm 5-bedroom between Bastille and Nation, negotiated to 1.05 million euros, 70,000 euros below the asking price, after 13 weeks of a demanding search.
+A family of six, two parents and four children aged 4 to 14, were looking for a flat of at least 120 sqm in the 11th arrondissement, without leaving the neighbourhood where the children were at school.
+The Home Select property hunter found a 125 sqm 5-room between Bastille and Nation and negotiated it to 1.05 million euros, 70,000 euros below the asking price, after a demanding 13-week search.

 Mission overview